Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Setting up HOBO loggers and downloading HOBO data

-Hobo loggers can be set-up using HoboWare or using the waterproof data shuttle (U-DTW-1 shuttle – NOTE: requires HOBOware Pro software).
+Hobo loggers can be set-up using HOBOware or using the waterproof data shuttle (U-DTW-1 shuttle – NOTE: requires HOBOware Pro software).
 :bangbang:***IMPORTANT:*** Please ensure that when setting up the loggers that your computer's clock and timezone are accurate - HoboWare uses this to set the clock on the loggers *AND* that all loggers are setup using the same timezone *AND* the timezone matches the timezone where you are deploying the loffers.